DJDanl/cpp-docs.pt-br/docs/cppcx/wrl/module-genericreleasenotifier-class.md

 ### <a name="parameters"></a>Parâmetros

 *T*<br/>
-O tipo de membro de dados que contém o local do manipulador de eventos.
+O tipo do membro de dados que contém a localização do manipulador de eventos.

 ## <a name="members"></a>Membros